 I am interested in various rupture styles, particularly slow slip preceding fast ruptures.
-I have used the phenomenon of slow and fast ruptures on a single fault patch to explain the mechanism behind the period-doubling tremors near Parkfield, deep beneath the San Andreas Fault.
-Currently, I am extending my work to a range of slip behaviors from finite-fault simulations and laboratory experiments on fault gouge.
+I have used the phenomenon of slow and fast ruptures on a single fault patch to explain the mechanism behind the period-doubling tremors near Parkfield, deep beneath the San Andreas Fault (Veedu & Barbot, Nature, 2016, https://doi.org/10.1038/nature17190).

 I dwell on several fascinating topics:

-• Can a simple model explain a variety of earthquake and slow slip observations that we see in nature?
+• Can a simple model explain a variety of earthquake and slow-slip observations in nature?

-• Does a fault system transition though chaotic intervals before entering into dynamic earthquake regime?
+• Does a fault system transition though chaotic sequences before entering into dynamic earthquake regime?

 2013 | M. Tech.
 Exploration Geosciences, Indian Institute of Technology Kharagpur, India